Unified Interpretation of Scalegenesis in Conformally Extended Standard Models: A very origin of Higgs portal: a UV completion

 The remaining (approximate) chiral $SU(3)_{F_L} \times SU(3)_{F_R} (\times U(1)_{F_V})$ symmetry is broken by the chiral condensate, invariant under the SM gauge symmetry, $ \langle \bar{F}F \rangle = \langle \bar{\Psi}_i \Psi_i \rangle = \langle \bar{\psi} \psi \rangle \neq 0 $, down to the diagonal subgroup $SU(3)_{F_V} (\times U(1)_{F_V})$ at the scale $\Lambda_{\rm hQCD}$, just like the ordinary QCD.
 This spontaneous chiral breaking thus leaves us as the low-energy spectrum with the eight NG bosons.

 The low-energy description for the ${\cal L}_{y_H}$, below the scale $\Lambda_{\rm hQCD}$, can look like

-where $\Sigma = (H, \Theta^c)$ with $\Theta \sim \bar{\psi}_R \Psi_L$ being a composite Higgs doublet; $c_1 \simeq y_H$ up to some renormalization effect scaling down to the scale $\Lambda_{\rm hQCD}$; $c_2$ has been generated by the chiral condensate $\langle \bar{F}F \rangle$ scaled by the VEV of the composite hQCD dilaton $\chi$.
+where $\Sigma = (H, \Theta^c)$ with $\Theta \sim \bar{\psi}_R \Psi_L$ being a composite Higgs doublet~\footnote{ When one works on hQCD theory with hQCD fermions in higher dimensional representations, like a real or a pseudo-real representation, the seesaw partner $\Theta$ would be a composite Nambu-Goldstone Higgs-doublet, as employed in~\cite{Haba:2017quk}.
+In that case, one would have $c_2 =0$ at the $\Lambda_{\rm hQCD}$ scale.
+Going down to lower scales, however, EW radiative corrections would generate the $\Theta$ mass on the order of ${\cal O}(g_W/(4\pi) \Lambda_{\rm hQCD})$, where $\Lambda_{\rm hQCD} = {\cal O}(1)$ TeV, as will be seen from the phenomenological bounds later.
+Hence, this $\Theta$ mass scale should be of ${\cal O}(100)$ GeV, less than the EW scale and smaller than a composite dilaton $(\chi)$ mass (predicted at around 300 GeV~\cite{Ouyang:2018eub}).
+Therefore, one cannot integrate out the $\Theta$, instead, the dilaton $\chi$ will be integrated out such that the theory will be away from the conformal direction.
+In other words, this hQCD model does not blelong to the universality class in which the Higgs portal between the SM-like Higgs $H_1$ and a SM-singlet dilaton $\chi$ is necessarily present at the low-energy theory.
+This is the case for a minimal setup only with the HC theory and the $y_H$-like Yukawa term as well as the SM gauge interactions.
+Going beyond the minimal setup could make the theory come back on the track of the conformal direction. }; $c_1 \simeq y_H$ up to some renormalization effect scaling down to the scale $\Lambda_{\rm hQCD}$; $c_2$ has been generated by the chiral condensate $\langle \bar{F}F \rangle$ scaled by the VEV of the composite hQCD dilaton $\chi$.
 This is nothing but the form for a scale-invariant two Higgs doublet model as discussed above, so the bosonic seesaw should work, to bring the theory back to the Higgs portal model as the low-energy description.
 Of importance is to note also that the approximate inertness of the second Higgs doublet, necessary to have the conformal/flat direction, is now manifest because of the robust Vafa-Witten theorem~\cite{Vafa:1983tf}, which ensures the zero VEV for the non-vectorlike condensate, such as $\Theta \sim \bar{\psi}_R \Psi_L$, in this vectorlike hQCD, and the positiveness of the $c_2$ (i.e. the positive mass square of the $\Theta$) as long as the chiral manifold describing the low-energy hQCD is stable.